LLNL/Silo/docs/objects.md

   :---|:---
   `dbfile` | Database file pointer.
   `name` | Name of the mesh.
-  `ndims` | Number of spatial dimensions represented by this `UCD` mesh.
+  `ndims` | Number of spatial dimensions represented by this UCD mesh.
   `coordnames` | Array of length `ndims` containing pointers to the names to be provided when writing out the coordinate arrays.
 This parameter is currently ignored and can be set as `NULL`.
   `coords` | Array of length `ndims` containing pointers to the coordinate arrays.
-  `nnodes` | Number of nodes in this `UCD` mesh.
+  `nnodes` | Number of nodes in this UCD mesh.
-  `nzones` | Number of zones in this `UCD` mesh.
+  `nzones` | Number of zones in this UCD mesh.
   `zonel_name` | Name of the zonelist structure associated with this variable [written with DBPutZonelist].
 If no association is to be made or if the mesh is composed solely of arbitrary, polyhedral elements, this value should be `NULL`.
 If a polyhedral-zonelist is to be associated with the mesh, do not pass the `name` of the polyhedral-zonelist here.
 Instead, use the `DBOPT_PHZONELIST` option described below.
 For more information on arbitrary, polyhedral zonelists, see below and also see the documentation for `DBPutPHZonelist`.
   `facel_name` | Name of the facelist structure associated with this variable [written with DBPutFacelist].
 If no association is to be made, this value should be `NULL`.
   `datatype` | Datatype of the coordinate arrays.
 One of the predefined Silo data types.
   `optlist` | Pointer to an option list structure containing additional information to be included in the mesh object written into the Silo file.
 See the table below for the valid options for this function.
 If no options are to be provided, use `NULL` for this argument.

 * **Returned value:**

-  DBPutUcdmesh returns zero on success and -1 on failure.
+  Returns zero on success and -1 on failure.

 * **Description:**

-  The `DBPutUcdmesh` function accepts pointers to the coordinate arrays and is responsible for writing the mesh into a `UCD` mesh object in the Silo file.
+  The `DBPutUcdmesh` function accepts pointers to the coordinate arrays and is responsible for writing the mesh into a UCD mesh object in the Silo file.

-  A Silo `UCD` mesh object contains all necessary information for describing a mesh.
+  A Silo UCD mesh object contains all necessary information for describing a mesh.
   This includes the coordinate arrays, the rank of the mesh (1,2,3,...) and the type (collinear or non-collinear.)
 In addition, other information is useful and is therefore included (time and cycle of mesh, plus coordinate system type).

-  A Silo `UCD` mesh may be composed of either zoo-type elements or arbitrary, polyhedral elements or a mixture of both zoo-type and arbitrary, polyhedral elements.
+  A Silo UCD mesh may be composed of either zoo-type elements or arbitrary, polyhedral elements or a mixture of both zoo-type and arbitrary, polyhedral elements.
   The zonelist (connectivity) information for zoo-type elements is written with a call to `DBPutZonelist`.
   When there are only zoo-type elements in the mesh, this is the only zonelist information associated with the mesh.
   However, the caller can optionally specify the `name` of an arbitrary, polyhedral zonelist written with a call to `DBPutPHZonelist` using the `DBOPT_PHZONELIST` option.